Easy Vegan Pesto Pasta (High-Protein)

 FAQs & adjustment tips

-What pasta can I use?
+What pasta can I use for pesto pasta?

 Fusilli, orecchiette or penne work great because their shapes “trap” the delicious pesto.
 But we’ve made pesto pasta with spaghetti a lot of times, too!